-Within the Auth0 Dashboard, you can choose to configure SMS, Email, TouchID or all three Passwordless options.
+Within the Auth0 Dashboard, you can choose to configure SMS, Email, or both Passwordless options.
 Using SMS and Email will send a magic code or link that your user can type in or click to login.
-TouchID is a biometric authentication method storing the user's fingerprint and when detected, using that to log them in.

 Even the documentation is simple for developers to implement, and Auth0 provides tutorials to guide you every step of the way.

 Using Auth0's Passwordless greatly simplifies the process of making your authentication method much safer for your users.